-5 Then the Pharisees and the scribes asked Him, "Why don't your disciples walk according to the tradition of the elders,3 but eat their bread with unwashed hands?"
-6 So in answer He said to them: "Well did Isaiah prophesy about you hypocrites,4 as it stands written: 'This people honors me with their lips, but their heart is far from me.
-7 But in vain do they venerate me, teaching as doctrines the commandments of men.'5 8 Because having left the commandment of God, you hold to the tradition of men-washings of pitchers and cups, and many other similar things that you do."6 9 Indeed He said to them: "You are very good at nullifying the commandment of God, so that you may keep your tradition.
-10 For Moses said, 'Honor your father and your mother' and, 'He who speaks evil of father or mother must be put to death.'7 11 But you say that if a man should say to father or mother, 'Whatever profit you might have received from me is Korban' (that is, a gift to God),8 12 you do not even allow him to do anything for his father or his mother any more, 13 making the Word of God of no effect by your tradition that you have handed down.
+ers. but eat their bread with unwashed hands?"
+6 So in answer He said to them: "Well did Isaiah prophesy about you hypocrites, as it stands written: 'This people honors me with their lips, but their heart is far from me.
+7 But in vain do they venerate me, teaching as doctrines the commandments of men.'3 8 Because having left the commandment of God, you hold to the tradition of men-washings of pitchers and cups, and many other similar things that you do."
+9 Indeed He said to them: "You are very good at nullifying the commandment of God, so that you may keep your tradition.
+10 For Moses said, 'Honor your father and your mother' and, 'He who speaks evil of father or mother must be put to death.'
+11 But you say that if a man should say to father or mother, 'Whatever profit you might have received from me is Korban' (that is, a gift to God), 12 you do not even allow him to do anything for his father or his mother any more, 13 making the Word of God of no effect by your tradition that you have handed down.
 Yes, you do many such things."